 Hebrews 2:10c NIV

 God is still the actor here.
 And the Son is the one being acted on.
-Jesus is here identified as the pioneer of our salvation.
-The salvation of those being brought to glory.
+Jesus is here identified as the pioneer of our salvation—the salvation of those being brought to glory.

-The word translated here as a pioneer is archēgos, which means author, originator, founder.
+The word translated here as a pioneer is archēgos, which means author, originator, or founder.
 Jesus is the author or originator of our salvation.
 He is the one through whom our salvation comes.

 And God made him perfect through what he suffered.
 This is a challenging expression since we understand Jesus to be eternally perfect.
 But the word translated here as perfect is not what we would normally think of as being flawless.
 It is teleioō, to perfect, complete, finish; to reach a goal, be fulfilled, completed, made perfect.